Norman L. Bowen: Career

 Bowen conducted experimental research at the Geophysical Laboratory, Carnegie Institution for Science of Washington from 1912 to 1937.
 He published The Evolution of the Igneous Rocks in 1928.
 This book set the stage for a geochemical and geophysical foundation for the study of rocks and minerals.

 Personal life

 Born in Kingston, Ontario, Canada, Bowen married Mary Lamont in 1911, and they had a daughter, Catherine.

 Awards and honours

-Bowen was awarded the Penrose Medal of the Geological Society of America in 1941 and served as their president in 1945.
+Bowen was elected to the American Academy of Arts and Sciences in 1921, the American Philosophical Society in 1930, and the United States National Academy of Sciences in 1935.
+He was awarded the Penrose Medal of the Geological Society of America in 1941 and served as their president in 1945.
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 1949.

 The Norman L. Bowen Award, awarded annually by the American Geophysical Union, is named in his honour.

 The astronauts of Apollo 17 named a small lunar crater after him.